CruCentralCoast/Keystone/README.md

 # Slocru Keystone
 This is a rewrite of the Cru Central Coast website, using [`keystone.js`](http://keystonejs.com), among other things.

 In this project, [Jade](http://jadelang.net/) is used for HTML templating and [Stylus](https://learnboost.github.io/stylus/) is used for CSS templating.
+As is common with Keystone apps [Mongoose](http://mongoosejs.com/index.html) is used for creating and interacting with data Models (Keystone does have some custom model interaction functionality too) and [Express](https://expressjs.com/) is used for setting up routes.

 # Getting Started
 A quick guide to getting the project running for development can be found in our [wiki](https://github.com/CruCentralCoast/Keystone/wiki/Getting-Started-with-Keystone-Dev).
 A guide of helpful information that is applicable to all of our project can be found [here](https://github.com/CruCentralCoast/Keystone/wiki/Guides-and-Things-to-Know).